2025 Timeline:

 June, July, August, September: Planting what was grown in the greenhouses into the meadow

-The Meandering Meadow is a meadow ecosystem located within the WCBG next to Paramecium Pond.
-Historically, the Meandering Meadow was maintained via biannual mowing and was a cool season grass meadow.
-WCBG Senior Gardens Horticulturist Anne Beckley saw the potential of this meadow and intiated the restoration and transformation of the space into a warm season, native plant forward meadow.
-The goals of the restoration project are to diversify the meadow, showcase native New England species, improve habitat for pollinators and wildlife, and enhance the beauty of the area.
+The Meandering Meadow is a gently sloping meadow ecosystem located next to Paramecium Pond.
+For the first several decades of the Alexandra Botanic Garden, this area served as a lawn for events such as maypole dances.
+More recently the area was maintained as a cool season grass meadow via biannual mowing.
+WCBG Senior Gardens Horticulturist Anne Beckley saw greater potential for this meadow and initiated its transformation towards a warm season grassland and wildflower meadow.
+The goals of the project are to diversify the meadow, showcase New England plant species, improve habitat for pollinators and wildlife, and enhance the beauty of the area.

 The Kettle is an area in the Wellesley College Botanic Gardens named for the geological term that describes this type of landform.
 At the lowest point in The Kettle lies Ephemeral Pool, a type of wetland known as a vernal pool that has seasonal cycles of flooding and drying.
 Vernal pools are breeding ground for amphibians and insects that rely on the fish-free water for survival.
 Pre-dating the Botanic Gardens records, a concrete liner was installed in this area.
 Botanic Gardens worked with wetlands specialist Tom Biebighauser and contractor Tim Ward to remove the concrete liner and restore the area to a natural wetland habitat.